temporal-sa/temporal-infra-provisioning-demo/README.md

 - Public Module Registry
 - Ephemeral Infrastructure (teardown after set period of time unless signaled to keep alive from)
+- CDK TF Python?
+- Use local activities for terraform stuff and normal activities for API checks?
+- Compensations?

 ## Notes